JayeshMD/myWebpage/_projects/ME.md

     </div>
 </div>
 <div class="caption">
-   Sensitivity of flame speed to strain rate is the Markstein length $L_u$ is showed in the left plot and $L_u$ is marked in the right plot which close to linearly extrapolated Markstein length.
+   The sensitivity of flame speed to strain rate, i.e., the Markstein length $L_u$, is shown in the left figure.
+    In the right figure, $L_u$ is marked with a red asterisk and is close to the linearly extrapolated Markstein length.
 </div>

-Further we found the Markstein's length is in close agreement with the experimental study by {% cite VAREA2012577 %} as shown in the above figure.
+Furthermore, we found that Markstein's length is in close agreement with the experimental study by {% cite VAREA2012577 %}, as shown in the above figure.

 ### Perturbed Cases

-We study the behaviour of the flmae under the equivalence ratio perturbation and with three normalized perturbation amplitudes ϵ = 0.05, 0.2, 0.4.
+We study the behaviour of the flame under the equivalence ratio perturbation and with three normalized perturbation amplitudes ϵ = 0.05, 0.2, 0.4.

 <div class="row justify-content-center">